stehrn/hpc-poc/gcp/storage/README.md

 }
 ```

-See [storage-integration_test.go](storage-integration_test.go) for full set of use cases, to follow is a basic user guide to get started.
+See [storage_integration_test.go](storage_integration_test.go) for full set of use cases, to follow is a basic user guide to get started.

 # Create new cloud storage client
-Create client:
+Create client for given bucket:
 ```
 client, err := NewClient("<unique-project-bucket-name>")
 if err != nil {